Dreams Los Cabos Resort & Spa - Mexico

 If I want to bring friends and family members, do you offer a discount on the price of rooms?

-- Special group rates are available when booking nine rooms or more.
+- Group rates are available when booking ten rooms or more.

 - Packages are valid for either 10 or 20 guests.
 Additional guests would require an additional charge.
-Please ask you wedding coordinator for pricing details.
+Please ask your wedding coordinator for pricing

 Do you require a down payment?
 How much?
 When is the balance due?